 Women in Transition House is an emergency shelter which also operates a crisis phone line available 24/7, staffed by women who are trained to be supportive and respond to the needs of abused women in crisis.

 Gignoo Transition Houseis an emergency shelter which also operates a crisis phone line available 24/7, primarily for Indigenous women and children experiencing domestic violence, but serves non-Indigenous women and children as well.

 Sexual Violence New Brunswick

-Phone: (506) 454-0437 Sexual Violence New Brunswick has a 24-hour support line to provide emotional support to those impacted by sexual violence.
+Phone: (506) 454-0437 Sexual Violence New Brunswick operates a support line from 5 pm - 8 am daily to provide emotional support to those impacted by sexual violence.

 Chimo Helpline is a provincial crisis phone line, accessible 24/7 to all residents of New Brunswick.

 Phone: (506) 453-2132 The Mobile Crisis Team provides a range of crisis intervention services in a person's own environment or the environment of their choice.
 The Team is accessible between noon and 10 pm daily.

 Unfortunately, domestic violence can have severe and sometimes fatal consequences for victims and their children.
 Research has shown that certain factors are associated with an increased likelihood that a victim will be seriously injured or killed by their partner.